joshtru/yelp-hiring-task/README.md

 ## Prerequisites

-- An [API KEY FROM GOOGLE](https://developers.google.com/maps/) is needed to get the full functionality of the map.
+- [API KEY FROM GOOGLE](https://developers.google.com/maps/) is needed to get the full functionality of the map.
 If no key is provided, the map will default to development mode
-- An [API KEY FROM YELP](https://www.yelp.com/developers/documentation/v3/get_started) is also needed to get results from yelp as the app depends on the yelp api to get information on restaurants nearby.
+- [API KEY FROM YELP](https://www.yelp.com/developers/documentation/v3/get_started) is also needed to get results from yelp as the app depends on the yelp api to get information on restaurants nearby.